A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Signatures of BSM Physics in and improved sensitivity via multi-dimensional likelihood fits

 Sensitivity in the di-electron mode at low $q^2$, $q^2< 2\,\GeV^2/c^4 $, is critical as the new physics terms interfere with the photon pole.
 Even moderate non-zero $C_7^{\prime}$ (right-handed BSM physics) produces a prominent modulation in the $\chi$ distribution, while left-handed BSM physics ($\delta C_7$) signatures appear at low $q^2$ and in the $\cos\theta_K$ distribution.
 These BSM physics signatures are shown in Fig.~\ref{fig:c7_cp7_lowq2_angles}.

 The SM NNLO value of $|C_7|$ is $\approx 0.3$ so we expect, according to our study, to constrain the real and imaginary parts of $C_7$ to better than 2.5 and 7.5 \%, respectively from the di-muon mode alone.
 The contribution from BSM physics in the form of right-handed currents, which corresponds to $C_7^{\prime}$, is expected to be constrained to better than 6 \% of $C_7$ from the di-muon mode alone.
 In the di-electron mode where we have better access to the photon pole we might constrain the real and imaginary parts of $C_7$ to better than 1.5 and 6.5 \%, respectively and $C_7^{\prime}$ will be constrained to better than 3 \% of $|C_7|$.
-The distributions for this results can be seen in Appendix~\ref{app:figs}.
+The distributions for these fits and the resulting summary table are given in Appendix~\ref{app:figs}.